microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directory-post-administrativeunits.md

 ### Example 1: Create an administrative unit

+The following is an example creates a new administrative unit with a dynamic membership rule to include all users whose country is United States.

 #### Request

-The following is an example of a request that creates a new administrative unit with a dynamic membership rule to include all users whose country is United States.

 # [HTTP](#tab/http)
 <!-- {